Skip to main content

 10. Turkish Language and Literature.

-It is also planned to open departments of Anthropology, Geography, and Folklore in the coming years.
+It is planned to open the Departments of Anthropology, Geography, and Folklore in the coming years.

 Mission

-Our Faculty aims to fulfill four fundamental missions: education, research, training scientists, and contributing to society.
-In addition to undergraduate education aimed at providing students with 'standard qualifications,' it equally emphasizes postgraduate education.
-Thus, it aims to play a significant role in training highly specialized human resources.
-Additionally, our Faculty aspires to become one of the centers that train high-quality individuals, enabling our country to gain a competitive advantage on the international stage.
+Our Faculty, which aims to fulfill four fundamental missions: education, research, training scientists, and contributing to society, places equal emphasis on graduate education in addition to undergraduate education, which aims to provide students with “standard qualifications.”
+Thus, it adopts as its mission the goal of playing an important role in training the highly specialized human resources needed.
+Alongside these qualities, our Faculty aims to become one of the centers that train highly qualified individuals who will enable our country to gain a competitive advantage in the international arena.

-In an increasingly shrinking and globalizing world, one of our primary goals is to train new scientists and teachers equipped with the knowledge and skills to represent our country successfully in national and international contexts in the field of social sciences, understanding both local and universal values, open to technological innovations, and comprehending the importance of scientific research and development.
+In an increasingly shrinking and globalizing world, one of the primary objectives of our Faculty is to train new scientists and teachers who are equipped with the knowledge and skills to represent our country successfully in national and international settings in the field of social sciences, who are familiar with universal values as well as local values, who are fully open to technological innovations, and who understand the importance of scientific research and development.

 Vision

-The institutional vision of our Faculty is to position its identity internationally as a world university by adhering to fundamental goals such as training qualified scientists, providing an environment of free thought for its scientists, and guiding the protection of the society’s moral and ethical values through its scientific productions.
-Based on these core principles, it aims to establish high-quality research centers and ensure a free academic environment, developing flexible and autonomous administrative structures in this context.
+The institutional vision of our Faculty is to position its institutional identity internationally as a world university in line with fundamental goals such as training qualified scientists, providing a free-thinking environment for the scientists within its structure, and guiding the preservation of society’s moral and ethical values through its scientific output.
+Based on these fundamental principles, it aims to establish high-quality research centers within its structure, provide a free academic environment, and develop flexible and autonomous administrative structures in this context.

 Core Objective

-To achieve sustainable success on a national and international scale, our Faculty aims to create an environment that brings together individuals with original ideas, claims, and visions to address the fundamental problem of "inability to form a knowledge tradition" faced by non-Western societies, aligning with the university’s goals.
-It seeks to establish an environment that encourages and enables the development of "epistemic communities," which are the root cause of this issue.
+In order to achieve sustainable success at national and international levels, our Faculty aims, in line with the goals of our university, to bring together individuals with original ideas, claims, and visions in a suitable environment against one of the fundamental problems of non-Western societies, namely the “inability to establish a knowledge tradition,” and to create an environment that will encourage and enable the development of “epistemic communities,” which constitute the main reason underlying this problem.

 1. Department of History of Science

-The discipline of the History of Science, which investigates the reflections of the continuous development and change humanity has undergone over millennia on science and scientific facts, occupies a unique place in the field of social sciences.
-The Department of History of Science aims to fill a significant gap in this field by studying the contributions of scientists from all nations, including the long-neglected contributions of Eastern societies, especially the Turks, to the scientific world.
+The discipline of History of Science, which investigates the reflections of humanity’s continuous development and transformation over thousands of years on science and scientific facts and transfers the results it obtains to new generations for the advancement and further development of modern science, has a privileged place in the field of social sciences.
+The Department of History of Science, which exists within only a limited number of faculties in Türkiye, aims to fill an important gap in this field by conducting studies on the examination and uncovering of the contributions made to the world of science by scientists from every nation, as well as by Eastern societies, especially the Turks, whose contributions have long been overlooked.

 1. Arabic Translation and Interpreting,